itsalexcoman/food-recycler/README.md

 npm run init
 ```

-**NOTE:** The database configuration file (./backend/config/db.json) can be modified to your liking.
+The database configuration file (./backend/config/db.json) can be modified to your liking.

+**NOTE:** Running the `init` script will require sudo rights.

 ### Usage
 #### Production mode